Which Of The Following Is The Best Description Of Wysiwyg

 Real-Time Feedback

 The real-time feedback provided by WYSIWYG editors allows users to make immediate adjustments and see the impact of their changes.
-This iterative process helps to refine the content and ensure that it meets the desired specifications.
+This iterative process helps to refine the content and make sure it meets the desired specifications.

 Cost-Effective Solution

 WYSIWYG editors can be a cost-effective solution for businesses and organizations that need to create content on a regular basis.
-By empowering non-technical staff to handle content creation, they can reduce the need for specialized developers or designers.
+By empowering non-technical staff to handle content creation, they can reduce the need for specialized developers or designers It's one of those things that adds up..

 Limitations and Challenges of WYSIWYG Editors